 I mean, let’s be honest … you probably skimmed this article.
 Maybe you read the headlines, the bullet lists, and a few paragraphs here and there.
 Are you even reading this sentence?

-If you made it this far, reach out and see how our expert copywriters can help you create blog posts for your business.
+If you made it this far, reach out and see how our expert therapist copywriters can help you create blog posts for your business.